w3c-fedid/FedCM/consumers.md

 From the perspective of [The Privacy Threat Model](privacy_threat_model.md), there are two notably distinct uses of federation:

-* signing-in
+* signing-in and
 * authorization

-While both are implemented on top of OAuth as different scopes, the former (typically deployed with the `openid` oauth scope) captures a meaningful volume of usage at a much more controlled surface area (including transactions done more transparently at the front channel), whereas the latter is much more powerful and used less frequently (as well as done primarily on the back channel).
+While both are implemented on top of OAuth as different scopes, the former (typically deployed with the `openid` oauth scope) captures a meaningful volume of usage (we estimate it be around 80% of the use) at a much more controlled surface area (including transactions done at the front channel with idtokens as opposed to access tokens), whereas the latter is much more powerful and used less frequently (as well as done primarily on the back channel).

+Lets first turn to the former use, and then go over authorization following that.

-### The Sign-in API
+### The Sign-In API

 Simply put, the Sign-In API takes an identity provider as input and returns an idtoken as output.

 The current redirect/popup flow gets replaced by the invocation of a newly introduced identity-specific API that enables RPs to request IdTokens.

-We don't know exactly what that should look like, but here is an example that can serve as a starting point:
+We don't know exactly what it should look like, but here is an example that can serve as a starting point:

 ```javascript
 // This is just a possible starting point, largely TBD.